andreshyer/neo4j-backup/README.md

 }
 ```
 Note that the `odd_prop` was originally stored as a string in the database.
-The `$` denotes that the string is a literal string.
+The `$` denotes that the string is a string that need further processing.
 Relationships are stored in a very similar fashion.
 Example showing a Relationship with complex property values.